chvanikoff/cmd/README.md

 It is a very simple async os:cmd implementation.

-Also about future of the module:
+About future of the module:

 Currently I want to add option to allow returning list of strings instead of 1 long result.